Carpal tunnel syndrome is the compression of the median nerve as it passes into your hand,

 One of the most common causes of inflammation is an underlying condition that causes swelling in the wrist.

 In some cases, however, it can also obstruct the flow of blood.
 Some of the most frequent conditions that can cause carpal tunnel syndrome are as follows:

 Moreover, conditions like rheumatoid arthritis which is an autoimmune disease or fractures or trauma to the wrist can also cause it.

 If you overextend your wrist repeatedly, it can get even worse.

-Repeated motion of your wrist contributes to swelling and compression of the median nerve and can be the result of:
+Repeated motion of your wrist and the base of the thumb contributes to swelling and compression of the median nerve and can be the result of: